 South Carolina | SC Picture Project | Clarendon County Photos | Liberty Hill AME Church

 In 1950 Briggs versus Elliott was filed in Clarendon County.
-Thurgood Marshall – at the time a lawyer for the NAACP – argued that education for black students would remain inferior as long as students were separate.
+Thurgood Marshall – at the time a lawyer for the NAACP – argued that education for black students would remain inferior as long as students were segregated.
 In 1951 the three-judge panel ruled against the plaintiffs, with only Federal District Judge Julius Waties Waring dissenting.
 In his dissent, Judge Waring wrote that separate but equal laws were “per se inequality.”
-The case was appealed to the United States Supreme Court, and Briggs versus Elliott became the first of five cases that would evolve into Brown versus Board of Education in 1952.
+The case was appealed to the United States Supreme Court, and Briggs versus Elliott was one of five cases that together became Brown versus Board of Education in 1952.
 A victory was handed to the plaintiffs on May 17, 1954.

 Liberty Hill AME Church Info

 Address: 2310 Liberty Hill Road, Summerton, SC 29148

 Liberty Hill AME Church Add Info and More Photos

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Liberty Hill AME Church, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!

 You may not use them in any form without written consent.

 SCIWAY does not provide contact information for photographers.